PLBY Group Inc. (PLBY) Shares Down Despite Recent Market Volatility

-PLBY Group Inc. (NASDAQ: PLBY)’s stock price has decreased by -5.82 compared to its previous closing price of 1.89.
-Despite this, the company has experienced a -8.25% fall in its stock price over the last five trading sessions.
+PLBY Group Inc. (NASDAQ: PLBY)’s stock price has decreased by -5.20 compared to its previous closing price of 1.73.
+Despite this, the company has seen a fall of -14.58% in its stock price over the last five trading days.
 MarketWatch.com reported on 10/31/22 that Looking for a last-minute Halloween costume?
 Consider ‘Sexy Wordle’

 Is It Worth Investing in PLBY Group Inc. (NASDAQ: PLBY) Right Now?